bored-arvi/Product-Details/README.md

 - **Product Details**: For each product, you can view its title, category, price, and rating.
 - **Smooth Scroll**: The list is scrollable with smooth, bouncing scroll behavior.

-### **API**

-This section gives details about the API that the app interacts with, including the URL and the structure of the response.

 ## API

 The app uses the following API to fetch product data: